-I welcome you all back to what will be a very different schooling experience but one that we at St George’s are all ready for.
+I welcome you all back to what I very much hope will be a normal school year, but one that we at St George’s are all ready for.
 St. George’s has a history of excellence which I am very excited to continue to build upon as we work together to continue to ensure that the school provides the best possible education and wider experiences for all of our children and families.
-Unfortunately, parents are unable to access the school building at this time due to the Covid-19 pandemic.
-In the meantime, I can be contacted via a call to the school office or through an email to our admin email@example.com ; please do not hesitate to arrange a personal phone call with me if you have anything you would like to discuss relating to your child or family.
-In the mornings and afternoons, I will be supervising the Infants and Junior gates.

 The staff and I are very excited to welcome all of our children from Years 1 to 6 back today.
-Reception children will begin their settling in from 10th September.
+Reception children will begin their settling in from 13th September.
 An incredible amount of work has been done over the summer to ensure that the school is ready for our full opening.
-The school’s Risk Assessment has been thoroughly updated in line with local and national guidance and always considering what is best for our children.
-The main controls we have put in place are:

 In addition to these measures, all staff have been trained in how to manage any cases where a child may develop symptoms during the school day.
 Current government guidance is that face coverings should not be worn in primary schools.
 At this time, we are asking parents and carers not to send face coverings into school.
 If you feel that your child needs to wear a face covering on their journey in, parents or carers should ensure that they provide a sealed plastic bag once children have been dropped off, for them to put it in.
-School staff will have sanitiser at the gates to sanitise the hands of any child who removes their face covering at the gate.
 We are also advising that children travel to school on foot rather than using public transport, which is likely to get very busy as schools reopen.

 There are just a few other ‘business’ items to share in this letter: